 Sometimes you might have downloaded a collection of assets, or an entire library or datasets to work on the project.
-Instead of tracking the file on the VCS, add a message on the README file how and where to find those extra files.
-Most modern build tools let you define the requirements in files like package.json, composer.json or requirements.txt, etc. Such libraries are stored in separate folders like node_modules or vendor or packages.
+Instead of tracking the file on the VCS, add a message on the README file about how and where to find those extra files.
+Most modern build tools let you define the requirements in files like package.json, composer.json or requirements.txt, etc. Such libraries are stored in separate folders like node_modules or vendors or packages.
 In this case, the libraries can be re-downloaded from the Internet whenever someone else clones the repository.
 Adding the third-party libraries into your git repository, and tracking changes to all of them is unnecessary.

 3. Ignore temporary files

-It’s a good practice to have a folder named tmp on your project root, and ignore it by adding a new line, tmp/ in the .gitignore file.
+It’s a good practice to have a folder named tmp on your project root, and ignore it by adding a new line, tmp/, in the .gitignore file.
 You might as well add large and non-essential files to this directory because they will not be checked into the VCS.
 Other examples of temporary files include temporary databases, or temporary folders mounted as docker volumes during local development.
-Personally I create a folder named "tmp" in all of my projects and ask git to ignore it.
+Personally, I create a folder named "tmp" in all of my projects and ask git to ignore it.
 Then I don't have to worry about accidentally adding unnecessary files because everything temporary goes inside that folder.